It is time to make Portland’s government more responsive, representative and effective.

 Why approve these changes?

 - Proportional ranked choice voting can allow voters to elect a more representative council.
-A significant majority of voters will be represented by at least one of the candidates they voted for.
+A significant majority of voters will be able to elect city councilors who represent their interests and concerns.

 - District elections with proportional ranked choice voting give Portlanders the power to elect a City Council that reflects the population they serve.